Stay Tuned: Netflix scores with 'Russian Doll'

 Losers: Fox’s live production of “Rent” delivered the lowest ratings so far for a live broadcast musical but it’s not all bad news.
 It was also one of the highest-rated programs of the night in the key adults 18-49 demo.

 Melissa Crawley is the author of “Mr. Sorkin Goes to Washington: Shaping the President on Television’s ‘The West Wing.’”
 She has a Ph.D. in media studies and is a member of the Television Critics Association.
-To comment on Stay Tuned, email her at staytuned@outlook.com or follow her on Twitter at @MelissaCrawley.
+To comment on Stay Tuned, email her at staytuned@outlook.com.